DomingoLenar/BoguBogu/README.md

 # Algorithm Analysis of Bubble, Selection, and Insertion Sorting Algorithm

 ## Bubble Sort
+//Note: bubbles up the elements by swap and compare

 - [x] Best-Case Scenario //Compare elements but no swap
 -  Time Complexity: O(n)